dikchya05/Watchvideos/readme.md

 - **User Authentication**: Users can register and log in to their accounts.
 - **User Roles**: Two user roles are available: Admin and Normal User.
 Admins can manage the videos.
 - **Video Viewing**: Users can view videos listed on the site.
-- **Video Interaction**: Users can like, dislike, and comment on videos.
+- **Video Interaction**: Users can like, dislike, comment on videos and delete their comments on videos.
 - **Error and Success Messages**: The app uses toast notifications for success and error messages, such as invalid login credentials or successful registration.

 ## Requirements

 - Python 3.8+
 - Django 3.2+
-- SQLite for development (can be switched to other databases like PostgreSQL for production)
+- SQLite for development

 ## Installation